Table of contents

-With brands jumping on the hype wave and the rise of sneaker resale you have a better chance of catching a cold than a W on Off Whites, Yeezys, etc… Luckily, many sneaker boutiques & retailers have begun to level the playing field by developing integrated raffles into their mobile apps for both in-store and online releases.
+With brands jumping on the hype wave and the rise of sneaker resale you have a better chance of catching a cold than a W on Jordans, Yeezys, etc… Luckily, many sneaker boutiques & retailers have begun to level the playing field by developing integrated raffles into their mobile apps for both in-store and online releases.
 To make your life easier, we put together a list of the top 10 sneaker apps for entering raffles on the go.
 We will always post the latest sneaker raffles and releases on Sole Retriever and our Twitter so be sure to keep it locked for the best chances of winning.

 The #1 Best Overall Sneaker Raffle App